nasa/Common-Metadata-Repository/search-app/docs/api.md

     curl -i "%CMR-ENDPOINT%/tiles?line=1,1,10,5,15,9"

-The output of these requests is a list of tuples containing tile coordinates, e.g: [[16,8],[16,9],[17,8],[17,9]], in the json format.
+The output of these requests is a list of tuples containing tile coordinates, e.g: [[16,8],[16,9],[17,8],[17,9]], in the JSON format.
 The first value in each tuple is the horizontal grid coordinate(h), i.e. along east-west and the second value is the vertical grid coordinate(v), i.e. along north-south.

 ### <a name="retrieve-controlled-keywords"></a> Retrieve Controlled Keywords